Social Services

 Thoughtful learning and practical experience

 The social services major at Earlham combines the study of society and systems with hands-on, practical experiences in social services settings.
 In your first and second years, you will be introduced to the fields of social work, psychology and sociology.
-You’ll experience a service-learning placement in a facility serving adults with mental illness or cognitive disorders.
 In your third and fourth years, you will learn counseling skills, including a practicum at a local agency in your senior year.

 In your classes, you will learn ethically grounded, culturally competent approaches to problem-solving.
 You will have the flexibility to pursue your interests in your upper-level competency courses.
 Students interested in health might take “Racism in Public Health.”
-Students interested in child welfare might take “Foster Care in the U.S.” Students interested in working with disabled populations might take “Disabilities Studies.”
-We offer a wide range of courses not available at most colleges, including “Religion & Culture of Hip Hop” and “Cradle & Grave,” among others.
+Students interested in working with disabled populations might take “Disabilities Studies.”
+We offer a wide range of courses not available at most colleges, including “Psychology of Immigration” and “Cradle & Grave,” among others.

 Perspective icon